laamphan/c-game-tents/README.md

 There are many different ways to deal with program errors...
 Concerning the "game" library, we suppose that function calls to these interfaces ([**_game.h_**](https://pt2.gitlabpages.inria.fr/tents/v2/game_8h.html), ...) must systematically be made with valid arguments (see preconditions).
 Also, the behavior of the library is not defined if a third-party program passes bad arguments to it.
 In practice, this means that the responsibility of checking that the arguments are valid is relieved to the high-level program (_game_text_, ...).

-In order to debug your program easily, we recommand to use the `assert()` macro, as it allows you to activate checks only in DEBUG mode and not in RELEASE mode.
+In order to debug your program easily, we recommend to use the `assert()` macro, as it allows you to activate checks only in DEBUG mode and not in RELEASE mode.
 More precisely, if you pass the `-DNDEBUG` option at compilation time, the macro `assert()` generates no code, and hence does nothing at all.

 For example: